switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

 ## Benchmarks

 With 14 functions to check, we are ready to start our benchmarks.
-To run all of them at once, I've created a simple bash script that will run all functions under different Python versions.
-I use pyenv to install latest versions of Python starting from 3.7 and then I use Python executables from each of those versions.
+To run all of them at once, I've created a simple bash script to run all functions under different Python versions.
+I use pyenv to install the latest versions of Python, starting from 3.7, and then I use Python executables from each of those versions.
 Finally, I print the results in a nice table.

 Here is the bash script I came up with.
-Don't worry if you don't understand how it works, I probably won't understand it one month from now either.
+Don't worry if you don't understand how it works.
+I probably won't understand it one month from now, either.

 {% raw %}